CLIP SPORTS FLOOR

 3. INTERMEDIATE LAYER - SPORTS FOAM

-Junckers Sports Foam is laid at right angles to the laying direction of the floor boards with joints fully closed and taped in place.
+Junckers Sports Foam is laid parallel to the laying direction of the floor boards with joints fully closed and taped in place.

-All floor board header joints are glued, see Fig. 6.3.
-Never apply adhesive to the longitudinal sides of the floor boards.
+All floorboard header joints are carefully glued, see fig. 6.3.
+Use enough glue to secure a tight and strong joint.
+Never apply adhesive to the longitudinal sides of the floorboards, except for the floor boards in the last row, if the clip-groove is cut off.

 Where the floor surface is broken by columns, etc. extra clips must be placed at a distance of 200 mm.